JackalLabs/book/providing-storage/creating-storage-provider.md

 There are a few things needed before installing.

-While logged in as the 'root' or 'admin' user, we add a 'jackal' user and give them root privileges.
+While logged in as the `root` or `admin` user, we add a `jackal` user and give them root privileges.

 #### Enable Firewall Rules